ChrLipp/homeassistant/readme.md

 ##  Open issues and known problems

+- rename plug02 to toaster

 ## Fixed

-- Send notification when Elias is not at home, but his alarm is activated
-- Close covers based on real brightness level instead of sun integration
+- Close covers based on sun integration (since real brightness level is damaged)
+- Rain V1
+- Update to 2022.8.6 and fixes